jakobvaa/trello-relative-due-date/src/README.md

 * Select either member or observer.

 A member will be able to edit, comment and invite other people to the board whilst an observer is only able to view and comment.
-It is recommended to have few members, limited to
+It is recommended to have few members, limited to:

 *  those that need to be able to edit the board
 *  those that need to be able to assign activities/tasks.